-We continue our discussion of probate court today on the topic of probate court and minor children.
-The costs of probate will go up considerably if the succession involves orphaned minor children.
+We continue our discussion of Probate Court on the topic of Probate Court and minor children.
+The costs of Probate will go up considerably if the succession involves orphaned minor children.
 But in that case, of course, more than money is at stake.

-When children are under eighteen, and no parent survives, the state or other “interested person” will seek a guardianship for the child’s “person” and a guardian for the child’s money, or “estate.”
+When children are under eighteen, and no parent survives, the state or other “interested person” will seek a Guardianship for the child’s “person” and a Guardian for the child’s money, or “Estate.”
 Sometimes, these will be the same person, and sometimes they will not.
-In the Introduction of this book, we discussed a common situation in which these two roles should be separated.
+In earlier blog posts, we discussed a common situation in which these two roles should be separated.
 Let’s look at these issues more deeply.

 Why so much?
 For starters, the court generally appoints an investigator to look into the backgrounds of nominated guardians.
 There’s typically an additional attorney appointed to represent the minor child.
 The costs of hiring these people is not paid for by the state if the estate has the ability to pay.